Chitterne

 Chitterne is a village and civil parish in the county of Wiltshire, in the south west of England.
 The village lies in the middle of Salisbury Plain, about 7 mi east of the town of Warminster.

 The Chitterne Brook, a small tributary of the River Wylye, flows southwest through the village.

+Etymology

+The name of Chitterne is first attested in the Domesday Book, as Cetre and Celtre; similar forms continue to be a found through the thirteenth century.
+Forms more closely resembling the modern name are first attested in 1268, in the form Chytterne.
+The English Place-Name Society survey of Wiltshire concluded that the name derives from the Old English words cyte ("cottage") and ærn ("building").
+But Eilert Ekwall and subsequent commentators concluded that the first element of the name was the Common Brittonic word that survives in modern Welsh as coed ("woodland").
+The second element was originally the word found in Welsh as tref ("farm"), and was adapted later in the history of the name by folk etymology to look like the Old English word ærn.

 History

 A large settlement of 60 households, held by Edward of Salisbury, was recorded in the Domesday Book of 1086.
 Chitterne was one of many Wiltshire estates owned in the 12th century by Ela, 3rd Countess of Salisbury.

 There were two ancient parishes, Chitterne St Mary to the west and Chitterne All Saints to the east.
 Their villages were adjacent and each had a small parish church.
 In the 19th century they became two civil parishes, then in 1907 they were combined to form Chitterne civil parish.

 A village school was built near the village green in 1840 and was attended by children of all ages until 1937, when it became a junior school.
 The school closed in 1967, by which time the number of pupils had fallen below 20.